nahidulhasan/laravel-docker-k8s/readme.md

 laravel-api  | LoadBalancer  | 10.0.0.11  |  <pending>   |  80:32676/TCP  |  4m

-Now you can browse your project using followin url :
+Now you can browse your project using following url :

 ```
  http://192.168.99.100:32676/